lelouedec/3DNetworksPytorch/README.md

 # 3DNetworksPytorch

 This repository is meant as way to learn by implementating them, different 3D deep learning architectures for pointclouds.
 I haven't tested them on benchmark datasets for the papers, only on some toy examples.
 If You spot any mistake, I am open to pull requests and any colaboration on the topic.

-(I haven't cleaned the code completly so it might seem a bit messy at first sight)
+(I haven't cleaned the code completly so it might seem a bit messy at first sight) Most of the networks are using the cuda code in cppattempt.
+Please go in there and install the extension (python setup.py install), so that they can import it.
+The only things required should be pytorch 1.0+ and the corresponding cudatoolkit, everything configured correctly obviously.
+See pytorch explanations for how to compile C++ extensions.

 ## PointSift
 An implementation of PointSift using Pytorch (https://arxiv.org/pdf/1807.00652.pdf) lies in the PoinSift folder.